Double Straining a Cocktail: How,

 - Cocktail Shaker

-This is the strainer with the coiled spring that sits perfectly over your Shaker Tin.
+This is the strainer with the coiled spring that sits perfectly over your shaker tin.
 It catches those larger ice chunks and muddled ingredients so they don’t end up in your drink.

 Types of Cocktail Strainers